KaTeX/KaTeX/docs/autorender.md

-`options` is an optional object argument that can have the same keys as [the object passed to `katex.render`](options.html), in addition to five auto-render-specific keys:
+`options` is an optional object argument that can have the same keys as [the object passed to `katex.render`](options.html), in addition to six auto-render-specific keys:

 - `delimiters`: This is a list of delimiters to look for math, processed in the same order as the list.
 Each delimiter has three properties: